Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days under water over 5 years of Okta is 134 days, which is higher, thus worse compared to the benchmark SPY (78 days) in the same period.
+• Looking at the average days under water of 406 days in the last 5 years of Okta, we see it is relatively higher, thus worse in comparison to the benchmark SPY (122 days)

-• Compared with SPY (101 days) in the period of the last 3 years, the average days under water of 184 days is larger, thus worse.
+• Compared with SPY (113 days) in the period of the last 3 years, the average time in days below previous high water mark of 378 days is greater, thus worse.

 Performance (YTD)